carbon-language/carbon-lang/llvm/docs/HowToBuildWithPGO.rst

 We have a script at ``utils/collect_and_build_with_pgo.py``.
 This script is tested on a few Linux flavors, and requires a checkout of LLVM, Clang, and compiler-rt.
-Despite the the name, it performs four clean builds of Clang, so it can take a while to run to completion.
+Despite the name, it performs four clean builds of Clang, so it can take a while to run to completion.
 Please see the script's ``--help`` for more information on how to run it, and the different options available to you.
 If you want to get the most out of PGO for a particular use-case (e.g. compiling